If you’re thinking about selling your home, you may have come across a company by the name of Offerpad.

 San Antonio, TX

-At the moment, they buy homes in a dozen metros across the United States, with additional markets slated to open up over time.
+At the moment, they buy homes in about two dozen metros across the United States, with additional markets slated to open up over time.

 It appears Los Angeles and Salt Lake City might be next in line.